Amankhalsa/usefull_cmd/PHP laravel/Steps to install php laravel.md

 			4th
 			npm install && npm run dev"
 ========== end ==========
+# if NPM not instaaled on your sysytem then run this command
+			npm cache clean -f
+Re installing node and reinstalling npm.
+Nothing worked.
 Create database name and migrate it

 ========== For show profile photo  ==========